 Master of Science in Bioinformatics (Engineering)

-Bioinformatics aims at gaining a better and preferentially more quantitative molecular understanding of cellular processes by integrating and modeling high throughput molecular data (omics data).
-This requires the use and development of state of the art techniques for storing, retrieving, organising, analysing and interpreting biological data.
+Bioinformatics aims at gaining a better and preferentially more quantitative molecular understanding of cellular processes by integrating and modelling high-throughput molecular data (omics data).
+This requires the use and development of state-of-the-art techniques for storing, retrieving, organizing, analysing and interpreting biological data.

 What

-Recent technological advances have dramatically changed our view on life science research and have turned biology in a data-driven science.
-It is in this context that bioinformatics, a booming interdisciplinary field, has evolved from a new research domain to a basic discipline in only 15 years.
-Bioinformatics aims at gaining a better and preferentially more quantitative molecular understanding of cellular processes by integrating and modeling large amounts of molecular data.
+Recent technological advances have changed our view on life science research dramatically, and have turned biology into a data-driven science.
+It is in this context that bioinformatics, a booming interdisciplinary field, has evolved from a new research field into a basic discipline in only fifteen years.
+Bioinformatics aims at gaining a better and preferentially more quantitative molecular understanding of cellular processes by integrating and modelling high-throughput molecular data.

-- you like problem solving through data analysis and data mining,
+- Do you like problem-solving through data analysis and data mining?

-- you are intrigued by understanding and modeling complex biological processes,
+- Are you intrigued by understanding and modelling complex biological processes,

-- you want to make biological discoveries by decoding big data,
+- Do you want to make biological discoveries by decoding big data?

-- you like working in an interdisciplinary environment,
+- Do you like to work in an interdisciplinary environment?

 As a bioinformatician you will become an interdisciplinary scientist or engineer who can develop or use state-of-the art statistical and computer science techniques to mine molecular data in order to answer fundamental or applied biological and biomedical questions.
 Ghent University offers an interfaculty Master of Science in Bioinformatics programme, which - depending on the chosen track - can result in an Engineering or Bioscience Engineering degree.